Complete Guide To Building HIPAA Compliant Health Apps

 However, you need not build all app features with the HIPAA compliance hosting servers.
 In case of My Breast Cancer Journey app, we built only the in-app messaging feature, the feature to share documents, and the feature to share images using HIPAA compliant servers, since all these features carry PHI.

-Make sure you discuss compliances while you’re discussing the overall project concept with your developers to avoid any legal hassles at a later stage.
+Make sure you discuss compliances while you’re discussing the overall project concept with your healthcare app developers to avoid any legal hassles at a later stage.

 Disclaimer: To fully understand HIPAA compliance for your app, consult a healthcare attorney.